Ketebo people: Settlement in Sudan

-During the influx of other tribes in 1650s like the Bari, Lotuho and Didinga from Ethiopia using Lotukei as people migratory corridor, the Ketebo who are mountainous people, decided to move further, Southwards to the Bira Mountain and settled in Madiel or Madial/ Loofus, Lonyili, Irobi, Akorou, Tookiliori, Ibakany, Lorema, Ichome, Nafitiro, Moruhirion, Idufa, and later due to hunting and farming, some of the Ketebo opted for lowland in Kalabe, Lotome, Taakifie, Loojilingare, Toomodo, Namosingo, Lobilatome, Ofi, Okosio, Kamulach, Naitahapel).
+During the influx of other tribes in the 1650s, such as the Bari, Lotuho and Didinga from Ethiopia using Lotukei as a people's migratory corridor, the Ketebo, who are mountainous people, decided to move further southwards to the Bira Mountain and settled in Madiel or Madial/Loofus, Lonyili, Irobi, Akorou, Tookiliori, Ibakany, Lorema, Ichome, Nafitiro, Moruhirion, Idufa, and later, due to hunting and farming, some of the Ketebo opted for the lowland in Kalabe, Lotome, Taakifie, Loojilingare, Toomodo, Namosingo, Lobilatome, Ofi, Okosio, Kamulach, Naitahapel).
 It is worth noting that Bira is the land of the Ketebo but not a tribe as referred to by "Driberg 1935 and A. N. Tucker 1935, pg.
 887, survey of language groups in Southern Sudan".

-In 18th century during the Mahdia Revolution of 1881 – 1898, which was referred by the Ketebo as "Manatong", the Ketebo were fought by the agents of the Mahdia who were coming via Kitgum looking for slave in the Bira mountains.
-The Ketebo use spear (nafere) and shield (nabuhu) to fight the Manatong til they sang a song ..."Odeto nafere moruhirion, odeto nafere fadfad."
+In the 19th century during the Mahdia Revolution of 1881 – 1898, which was referred to by the Ketebo as "Manatong", the Ketebo were fought by the agents of the Mahdia who were coming via Kitgum looking for slaves in the Bira mountains.
+The Ketebo used spears (nafere) and shields (nabuhu) to fight the Manatong until they sang a song ..."Odeto nafere moruhirion, odeto nafere fadfad."
 The Ketebo people were also being fought by the Toposa and Turkana (Fungech) raiders.
-Nevertheless, the Ketebo stood firm against slavery and the last war to stopped slavery, was fought on top of Akorou mountain (the current Nakoringole) where the Acholi King Okwir who was one of the agents of the Mahdia, killed with his many fighters, which brought an end to the war and this was confirmed in the 21st century song (Kori Koringole, Ikoringole) sang by an Acholi musician from Kitgum called Ogwang Clipper.
+Nevertheless, the Ketebo stood firm against slavery and the last war to stop slavery was fought on top of Akorou mountain (the current Nakoringole), where the Acholi King Okwir, who was one of the agents of the Mahdia, was killed along with his many fighters, which brought an end to the war.
+These events are referenced in the 21st century song (Kori Koringole, Ikoringole) sung by an Acholi musician from Kitgum called Ogwang Clipper.
 This war coupled with the handing over Madial to Uganda in 1914, made some of the Ketebo people move further to Uganda in Karenga District (Lokori sub-district) and also back to Lotukei, Betalado, Lorema, Lotomei etc. in the current Chukudum County.
 Currently, the Ketebo are found in Bira, Lotukei and Lokori and Karenga in Uganda and they are referred to as Mening tribe.